lukemungall/lukemungall.github.io/_pages/about.md

 ---
 permalink: /
-title: "Hi!
-I'm Luke Mungall."
+title: "About Me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

- I am PhD candidate in experimental psychology at Dalhousie University.
-I study how personality traits relate to political attitudes and antisocial behaviour.
+ Hi!
+I'm Luke Mungall.
+I am PhD candidate in experimental psychology at Dalhousie University, and I study how personality traits relate to political attitudes and antisocial behaviour.

  Under construction!